Highlights

 I Enjoyed a Busy and Exhilarating “Rest of Fall” Appearance Schedule

-I’m wrapping up a busy, but outstanding Fall speaking season, which included a variety of appearances at a number of great locations.
-I’ll finish the year with a total of 670 total appearances as an author! (over 20 years).
+I wrapped up a busy, but outstanding Fall speaking season, which included a variety of appearances at a number of great locations.
+I finished the year with a total of 670 total appearances as an author! (over 20 years).
 I’m blessed by the organizations that invite me to speak – and even more blessed by those who ask me to return multiple times.
 My thanks to all of you!

 I’d also like to thank my wife Kate, my sister-in-law, Pat Doyle, and my friend, Sue Hannan, for their invaluable assistance at these events –including handling book sales, taking photos, and helping with set-up and organization.